The Algarve, Portugal Food Bucket List

 Credit: Visit Portugal

 A regional honey that has a soft aromatic taste and light color.
-Bagamel honey can be found in most grocery stores and markets throughout the Algarve.
+Most grocery stores and markets throughout the Algarve sell Bagamel honey.

 Monichque

-Monichque has a delicious ‘bolo de tacho’ – a very dense cake that is made with chocolate, cocoa, cinnamon and fennel.
+Monichque offers a delicious ‘bolo de tacho,’ a dense cake made with chocolate, cocoa, cinnamon, and fennel.
 The intense flavour and taste of honey pudding is definitely perfect for anyone with a sweet tooth as it is very, very rich often involving up to 10 eggs, honey, cinnamon, olive oil and sugar.

 Algarve Trilogy (almond, fig and carob)

-Almond Carob and fig cake is sometimes known as the Algarvian Trilogy or the 3 Delight Tart as it combines three of the most common products in the area – almonds, carobs and figs. Look out for little tarts and pastries presented in foil wraps.
-These are very sweet little nests made from fios de ovos (strings of egg yolks that have been finished in syrup or angel hair, almonds and cinnamon.
+People sometimes call Almond Carob and Fig Cake the Algarvian Trilogy or the 3 Delight Tart because it combines three of the region’s most common products – almonds, carobs, and figs. Look out for little tarts and pastries presented in foil wraps.
+Bakers create these very sweet little nests using fios de ovos (strings of egg yolks finished in syrup), along with angel hair, almonds, and cinnamon.

 Pastel de Nata (Portuguese Custard Tarts)